The History of the Future

 The publication in 1573 of De nova stella (“About the New Star”), his observations of that supernova, made Tycho Brahe a superstar in Europe.

 In 1600 Brahe moved to Prague, a center of astrology, and took with him his volumes of observations.
-There he chose, as one of his assistants, Johannes Kepler.
+There he chose, as one of his assistants, another astrologer, Johannes Kepler.
 The following year Brahe mysteriously died after attending a banquet, and Kepler took his notes.

 10 – Saturn and Jupiter Public Domain